meese-os/meeseOS-manual/src/tutorial/widget/README.md

       }, $content);
     };

-    // Values are passed down to the 'options' object const value = dialog => dialog.app.getValues();
+    // Values are passed down to the "options" object const value = dialog => dialog.app.getValues();

     // Use the internal dialog helper
     this._createDialog({
-      title: 'Some Title'
+      title: "Some Title"
     }, render, value);
   }